aaikedw/fada-import-specs/FADA-database-changes.md

 ### 4.4 Other potential improvements
 In addition to the required changes described above, we identified a number of issues that merit to be considered to facilitate future developments;

 - While the species table currently contains a “status_id” field and the entries in the synonyms table are by definition all invalid, subjective synonyms, this is not a straightforward solution to provide the “taxonomicStatus” in the DwC-A-export (esp. for providing the “original combination” or “objective synonym”/“basionym” or “homotypic synonym” - terms respectively used in zoology/botany).
 A solution for this issue should be considered while addressing the FADA database structure.
 The main question will be whether this issue can be solved without breaking the backward compatibility with the FADA app.
+- A relatively straightforward option (but again with probable impact on the FADA app) is joining the species and synonyms table.
+At this stage, we suggest to limit the work to exploring the implications on the FADA app.

 The following is not necessarily a database refactoring task, but should be considered all along;